sidx2/opengl-no-ide/README.md

 # opengl-no-ide
-A Based OpenGL starting template for windows.
-Does not require and IDE.
+- Setup OpenGL on windows without any IDE
-Only requirement is mingw-w64
+- Only requirement is mingw-w64

 # Quick start
 ```console